How Negative Social Media Posts Destroy Your Online Reputation

 Negative social media posts on Facebook can go viral in seconds.

-It’s hard to go anywhere these days without catching a glimpse of social media’s ever-growing footprint.
-Networking sites like Facebook, Instagram, LinkedIn, and Twitter continue to have a siginificant, if not unavoidable impact on our daily lives.
-It seems that no matter where you work, what you enjoy or the news programs you watch, social media has woven itself into the fabric of our lives, and has become as routine and everyday as anything else we take for granted.
+It seems that no matter where you work, what you enjoy, or the news programs you watch, social media platforms have woven themselves into the fabric of our lives.
+They’ve become as routine and everyday as anything else we take for granted.

-While escaping the shadow of social media may seem as difficult as scaling Everest without an oxygen tank, it can seem even harder to counteract its potentially devastating impact on your reputation.
-In a day and age where a seemingly innocent post on Twitter or Facebook can become a media firestorm in a matter of hours, or even minutes, making an attempt to defend yourself and your online reputation against social media attack may seem futile.
+In a day and age where a seemingly innocent post on X or Facebook can become a media firestorm in a matter of hours (or even minutes), making an attempt to defend yourself and your online reputation against social media attacks may seem futile.

-Celebrities tend to provide some of the most glaring examples of the devastation a seemingly innocuous social media update can have, simply by virtue of living in the spotlight.
+Celebrities tend to provide some of the most glaring examples of the devastation that a seemingly innocuous social media update can have, simply by virtue of living in the spotlight.

-Justin Bieber is certainly no stranger to the occasional social media backfire, but a 2014 Instagram image is perhaps among his most notable of slip-ups.
-What may have seemed like a great way to pay respect to an iconic Tokyo shrine at the time, ended up demonstrating a complete lack of cultural understanding and significance by the young pop idol, quickly earning Bieber the ire of the social media community.
+What may have seemed like a great way to pay respect to an iconic Tokyo shrine at the time ended up demonstrating a complete lack of cultural understanding and significance by the young pop idol, quickly earning Bieber the ire of social media users.

 Tweet Fail

 It isn’t just celebrity reputations that fall victim to social media blunders.
-It’s often businesses and organizations that must go into crisis-management mode following an online mishap.
+It’s often businesses and organizations that must go into crisis management mode following an online mishap.

 Stay Out of the Kitchen

-Take KitchenAid USA, for example, which was forced to cope with considerable fallout following an offensive tweet posted to their account just before the 2012 presidential election.
+Take KitchenAid USA, for example, which was forced to cope with considerable fallout following an offensive tweet posted to its account just before the 2012 presidential election.
 The tweet, which made an insensitive reference to the death of President Obama’s grandmother, was quickly deleted, though not before putting a sizable dent in the company’s reputation.

 Sour Apple

 Staying on top of one’s social media presence, particularly when marketing a new product, is critical.
 Apple learned this lesson the hard way in 2014, when promotions for the iPhone 6 began popping up on Joan Rivers’ Instagram and Facebook accounts.
 The problem, simply put, was that the popular comedian had recently died.
-Even though the campaign had been negotiated prior to Rivers’ death, Apple failed to update her accounts, leading to some unwanted online ribbing for some time following the flub.

 The Sky is Falling!